 The controversial former England captain will always split opinion, but there is no denying his talent with the bat.
 Last season was a pretty poor one by his high standards, but he still ended up with the eight highest run count in the league.
 Pietersen is vastly experienced and when he turns it on he can be devastating, so the Stars will have to manage him carefully if he is to be their star import.
 He helped them reach the Big Final in 2016 and he is a game changer, as he showed with consecutive half-centuries against the Renegades and the Thunder last season, but he has to deliver in the big games towards the end of the campaign.

 The Perth Scorchers have dominated the Big Bash since its inception, winning it in three out of six seasons.
-They are the current champions and if you check out the latest cricket odds at Oddschecker you will see they are clear favourites to win it again in 2017/18, priced at an attractive 4.00.
+They are the current champions and they are clear favourites to win it again in 2017/18, priced at an attractive 4.00.
 Klinger is their main man and finished with the third highest number of runs in the Big Bash last season.
 He put the Sydney Sixers to the sword in the Big Final, finishing with 71 runs (not out) and Perth secured a dominant nine-wicket victory.
 This year Klinger, who is 36, became the oldest player to debut for Australia in a T20 international when he played against Sri Lanka in February.
-He is joint second for the highest number of centuries in Twenty20 cricket and has enjoyed a long and illustrious career at the top.
+He is a joint second for the highest number of centuries in Twenty20 cricket and has enjoyed a long and illustrious career at the top.

 The Australia T20 captain is one of the world’s finest batsmen and will be central to the Melbourne Renegades’ chances of reaching the Big Final this season.
 The 30-year-old has spent the past six years representing his country and has also gained a wealth of experience in Indian Premier League for a range of teams and for Surrey in county cricket.
 He holds the record for the highest ever score in a T20 international, having scored 156 runs off just 63 balls against England at Southampton’s Rose Bowl.
 The innings included 11 fours and 14 sixes, which is also a record.
 Last season he finished with the second highest number of runs in the Big Bash and had a better average than Klinger, Pietersen and various other lauded batsmen.
 Since its inception in 2011, he has the most runs in the Big Bash, ahead of second-placed Klinger.